Mission and Direction

 - Dr. R. Mark Worden, Chemical Engineering, Michigan State University (E. Lansing, MI, USA)

-The HAT lab currently occupies ~1500 sq. ft. of laboratory space in MSU’s Engineering Building.
-Room 1522 is dedicated to microelectronics testing and system integration activities.
-Room 2203 is dedicated to design efforts and algorithm/software integration activities.
-We also share space in room 2150 with Dr. Li for microfabrication and chemical testing.
+The HAT lab currently occupies 1430 sq. ft. of laboratory space in MSU’s G. M. Trout Building, rooms 325 and 327 where human-subject trials, microelectronics testing and system integration activities as well as design efforts and algorithm/software integration activities are performed.
+We also share space in room 330 for microfabrication and chemical testing.
 Other microfabrication activities utilize the following cleanroom facilities:

 - Keck Microfabrication Facility at MSU